For media inquiries and interview requests, please contact the Office of College Relations.

 Boyd Wible (right) is currently Senior Vice President at Merrill Lynch Wealth Management in Buffalo.
 He and his wife reside in Springville, N.Y.
 Wible earned his bachelor’s degree in engineering management from Clarkson University.

 Dave Yoviene (left) is currently a School Board Member at Hamburg Central School District and is a volunteer at St. Luke’s Mission of Mercy.
 He is also an active member on The Legislative Committee of the Erie County School Board Association.
 He is an owner of Energy King Windows and Doors, a window and door manufacturer in Buffalo.
 Dave and his son also own Window Factory Outlet, serving Upstate New York.

-A community leader in many civic activities in the Western New York area and a longtime teacher in the Buffalo Public Schools, Ann Swan serves as executive director of the William E. and Ann L. Swan Foundation.
-Swan served as chairperson of Hilbert’s board from 2010-13.
-She has been affiliated with Hilbert’s board since 2004 and has chaired the executive committee twice, as well as served as chair and vice chair of the student affairs committee, and was a member of the institutional advancement committee.
-Swan received the President’s Medal, one of the college’s highest honors, at Hilbert’s 51st annual commencement ceremony in 2012.
+A community leader in many civic activities in the Western New York area and a longtime teacher in the Buffalo Public Schools, Ann Swan (right) serves as executive director of the William E. and Ann L. Swan Foundation.
+Swan received the President’s Medal, one of the Hilbert’s highest honors, at the school’s 51st annual commencement ceremony in 2012.
 She received her bachelor’s degree in education from the University at Buffalo.